 From the Future: getting to grips with Pannenberg’s thought (Milton Keynes: Paternoster, 2013)

-The real God for the real world: an introduction to Christian doctrine [working title] (Sydney: Groundwork; forthcoming)
+The real God for the real world (Sydney: Groundwork; 2014)

 “Calvin on the Supper: puzzling and provocative”, 204-229 in Mark D. Thompson ed.
 Engaging with Calvin: Aspects of the Reformer’s legacy (Nottingham: IVP, 2009).

 “Perichoresis, Theosis and Union with Christ in the Thought of John Calvin” RTR 68/2 (August 2009): 130-141.

 “Of covenant and creation: a conversation between Systematic Theology and Biblical Theology”, 156-99 in An Everlasting Covenant ed.
 J. Davies and A. Harman (Doncaster, Reformed Theological Review, 2010).

 “A search for the body: Is there space for the Christ’s body in Pannenberg’s eschatology?”, IJST 14/1 (January 2012): 91-108

 “Calvin”, 55-70 in Church of the Triune God, M.P.
 Jensen, ed.
 (Sydney South: Aquila, 2013).